rmetzger/incubator-flink/docs/ops/deployment/hadoop.md

 </dependency>
 ```

-This way it should work both in local and cluster run where the provided dependencies are added elsewhere as described before.
+This way it should work both in local and cluster mode where the provided dependencies are added elsewhere as described before.

 To run or debug an application in IntelliJ Idea the provided dependencies can be included to the class path
 in the "Run|Edit Configurations" window.

-2) Putting the required jar files into /lib directory of the Flink distribution
-Option 1) requires very little work, integrates nicely with existing Hadoop setups and should be the
-preferred approach.
-However, Hadoop has a large dependency footprint that increases the risk for dependency conflicts to occur.
-If this happens, please refer to option 2).

-The following subsections explains these approaches in detail.

 ## Using `flink-shaded-hadoop-2-uber` jar for resolving dependency conflicts (legacy)